 When the first missing data point is detected (i.e. a detection of the first discontinuous time-stamp) following the creation of a subscription, the Hosting CSE shall start a timer associated with that subscription and start counting the number of missing data points.
 The timer is set according to the “window duration” in the subscription’s missingData condition.
 The reporting policy is governed by the rules below:

-If the total number of missing data points becomes equal to the “minimum specified missing number of the Time Series Data” specified in the subscription’s missingData condition before the timer expires, a NOTIFY request shall be sent including the "number of missing data points" that have been detected since the start of the subscription’s timer.
+If the total number of missing data points becomes equal to the “minimum specified missing number of the Time Series Data” specified in the subscription’s missingData condition before the timer expires, a NOTIFY request shall be sent including the “list of missing data” and "number of missing data" that have been detected since the start of the subscription’s timer.
 The missing data points counter shall continue counting while the timer continues to run (since it did not expire).
 A similar NOTIFY request shall be sent for each subsequent missing data point detected until the timer expires (see next bullet for behavior when the timer expires).

 If the timer expires, the missing data points counter is reset back to 0.
 The timer is restarted upon detection of next missing data.